debfantom/UCB_AI-ML_17.1_Bank_Term_Deposit_Classification/README.md

 - **notebook.ipynb**: Jupyter Notebook containing exploratory data analysis, feature engineering, model comparison, and tuning.
 - **data/**: Folder containing the dataset used in this project.
 - **images/**: Folder with generated plots and visualizations.
-- **CRISP-DM-BANk.pdf: PDF file of research paper "USING DATA MINING FOR BANK DIRECT MARKETING: AN APPLICATION OF THE CRISP-DM METHODOLOGY"
+- **CRISP-DM-BANK.pdf: PDF file of research paper "USING DATA MINING FOR BANK DIRECT MARKETING: AN APPLICATION OF THE CRISP-DM METHODOLOGY"

 ---